-- 5.1 Candidates demonstrate knowledge of natural resources and environmental systems by creating meaningful learning experiences for students.
-They appraise the significance and the impact of technology related to natural resources and environmental systems in the world economy. - 5.2 Candidates understand and apply knowledge and concepts related to soil, water, and renewable resources and evaluate and classify land for agricultural, residential, recreational, and industrial uses.
+- 5.1.
+Candidates demonstrate knowledge of natural resources and environmental systems by creating meaningful learning experiences for students.
+They appraise the significance and the impact of technology related to natural resources and environmental systems in the world economy. - 5.2.
+Candidates understand and apply knowledge and concepts related to soil, water, and renewable resources and evaluate and classify land for agricultural, residential, recreational, and industrial uses.
 Candidates understand and demonstrate the principles of soil, forest, and land management.
 They examine the role of soil sample analysis in the production of all plants and apply analyses to plant production.
 Candidates explain the relationships among and the interdependence of plant and animal communities in the ecosystem.
 Candidates understand the problems confronting human, plant, and animal life as natural resources and apply that understanding to principles of conservation of national resources.
-Candidates demonstrate knowledge of relevant tools and new and emerging technologies and issues. - (2) Business Education - (a) Approved programs for business education lead to licensure and endorsement in Business 6-12. - (b) Program Components - 1.
-The major constitutes a maximum of 30 percent of the undergraduate curriculum.
-Course work supporting the business endorsement is taken in addition to the 30 percent of the curriculum allocated to the major. - 2.
-EPPs shall enable candidates who have no related work experiences to gain appropriate business workplace experiences as part of course work or in a supervised practicum. - 3.
-EPPs may develop dual endorsement programs in business and marketing. - (c) Specialty Area Standards
+Candidates demonstrate knowledge of relevant tools and new and emerging technologies and issues. - (2) AgriScience Education - (a) Approved programs for agriscience education lead to licensure and endorsement in AgriScience 6-12. - (b) Program Components - 1.
+EPPs shall ensure their candidates possess an extensive understanding of science disciplines and knowledge that are transferable and applicable across a range of general education science courses.
+EPPs shall ensure candidates complete clinical practice experiences that are in diverse, school-based agricultural education programs.

+(c) Specialty Area Standards